Main menu

 View more images of folliculitis keloidalis

-Folliculitis keloidalis mostly affects men of African-Caribbean descent with afro-textured hair, and may also affect men of Hispanic, Middle Eastern, Mediterranean, and Asian descent.
+Folliculitis keloidalis mostly affects men of African-Caribbean descent with afro-textured hair, and may also affect men of Hispanic, Middle Eastern, Mediterranean, Asian, and Pacific descent.
 It is 20 times more common in men than women.

 Onset occurs after adolescence and is rare after the age of 55 years.